containerd/containerd/docs/mounts.md

 )
 ```

+A claimed mount or transform is still performed by the mount manager if a
+subsequent mount depends on it, since the runtime cannot supply a mount point
+that does not exist yet.

 #### Support with containerd shims

 By default, the containerd runtime will call the mount manager to activate mounts,